Scotland Cycle Repair Scheme FAQs

 Your bike shop will try to carry out the repairs as quickly as possible, but it will depend on things like how busy they are, if they have the parts in stocks, how many staff they have working etc.

 All cycles are welcome in the scheme including adults’ and children’s bikes, e-bikes and non-standard cycles (tandems, tricycles, handcycles and side-by-side cycles).
 Not all bike shops can repair each kind of bike, individuals will need to check with their local participating bike shop first.

-I am disabled and use a non-standard cycle (e.g. tandems, tricycles, recumbents, side-by-side and cargo bikes.
+I use a non-standard cycle (e.g. tandems, tricycles, recumbents, side-by-side and cargo bikes.
 Excluding standard upright e-bikes) and the maintenance is much more costly than a solo bike.
 Can I get more than £50 of repairs?